Blog >

 Before

 Omnichannel used to mean “multi-channel presence.”
-If a company: had a blog, posted on LinkedIn, ran email campaigns, had a sales deck — that counted as omnichannel.
+If a company had a blog, posted on LinkedIn, ran email campaigns, had a sales deck, etc. that counted as omnichannel.
+Even if every channel told a different story.

-So consistency was optional.
+Consistency was optional.

 What changed